unoplatform/Uno.Themes/doc/material-getting-started.md

 If you would like Uno.Material to use a different font, you can override the default font families following these steps:

-1. Add the custom font following [this guide](https://platform.uno/docs/articles/features/custom-fonts.html)
+1. Add the custom font following [Custom Fonts documentation](https://platform.uno/docs/articles/features/custom-fonts.html).
-2. In the application's **App Code Library** project (`PROJECT_NAME.csproj`), add a new Resource Dictionary named `MaterialFontsOverride.xaml`
+2. In the application's **App Code Library** project (`PROJECT_NAME.csproj`), add a new Resource Dictionary named `MaterialFontsOverride.xaml`.
 3. Save the new override file within the **App Code Library**, for example, under `Styles/Application`.
 4. Assuming the font file has been placed in the **App Code Library** within, for example, a directory such as `Assets/Fonts/MyCustomFont.ttf`, your override file would look like the following: